-- Unwanted sexual advances; - Offering employment benefits in exchange for sexual favors; - Making or threatening reprisals after a negative response to sexual favors; - Visual conduct: leering, making sexual gestures, displaying sexually suggestive objects or pictures, cartoons or posters; - Verbal conduct: making or using derogatory comments, epithets, slurs, and sexually explicit jokes and/or comments about an employee's body or dress; - Verbal sexual advances or propositions; - Verbal abuse of a sexual nature, graphic verbal commentary about an individual's body, sexually degrading words to describe an individual, suggestive or obscene letters, notes or invitations; and - Physical conduct: touching, impeding or blocking movements.
+- Unwanted sexual advances; - Offering employment benefits in exchange for sexual favors; - Making or threatening reprisals after a negative response to sexual favors; - Visual conduct: leering, making sexual gestures, displaying sexually suggestive objects or pictures, cartoons or posters; - Verbal conduct: making or using derogatory comments, epithets, slurs, and sexually explicit jokes and/or comments about an employee's body or dress; - Verbal sexual advances or propositions;

-It is unlawful for males to sexually harass females or other males, and for females to sexually harass males or other females.
+- Verbal abuse of a sexual nature, graphic verbal commentary about an individual's body, sexually degrading words to describe an individual, suggestive or obscene letters, notes or invitations; and - Physical conduct: touching, impeding or blocking movements.

 All forms of sexual harassment are covered regardless of the sex, gender identity or expression, or sexual orientation of the offender or recipient.
 Sexual harassment on the job is unlawful whether it involves harassment by coworkers, by a supervisor or manager, or by persons doing business with or for the District.